PAH Emission Spectra and Band Ratios for Arbitrary Radiation Fields with the Single Photon Approximation: PAH Model

 \section{PAH Model}

 The method described in Section~\ref{sec:single-photon-approx} is independent of the grain type, and could in principle be applied for an arbitrary dust model.
 In this Section, we describe the PAH model used in this work.
-We largely follow the PAH model described in \citet{Draine2001}, with updates following subsequent publications (\citealt{Draine2007}; \citealt{Draine:2016}; \citealt{Draine2021}).
-For completeness, we provide a self-contained description of the model here.